 At this stage of the war, the procurement agencies have had the benefit of several years of experience, and are much more nearly able to determine their needs.
 Also, the manufacturers have produced the articles and should now be able to determine exactly what materials they will need, and when they will need them.
-There is, therefore, no longer the same excuse for having so large a backlog of raw materials, semi-finished materials, and parts.
+There is, therefore, no longer the same excuse for having so large a backlog of raw materials, semifinished materials, and parts.

-Every effort should be made by the War Production Board, the procurement agencies, themselves, and industry to reduce the amount of such materials to a minimum.
-To the extent that the Controlled Materials Plan has been put into effect and is working, there is little excuse for any contractor having in his possession more materials than those allocated under that plan.
-Consideration should therefore be given to disallowing any payment upon termination of contract, for materials in excess of those permitted under the Controlled Materials Plan, or, at least, disallowing payment for materials in excess of a specified quantity beyond that allowed under the Controlled Materials Plan.
+Every effort should be made by the War Production Board, the procurement agencies themselves, and industry to reduce the amount of such materials to a minimum.
+To the extent that the controlled materials plan has been put into effect and is working, there is little excuse for any contractor having in his possession more materials than those allocated under that plan.
+Consideration should therefore be given to disallowing any payment upon termination of contract, for materials in excess of those permitted under the controlled materials plan, except where the accumulation of excess materials was specifically authorized.